Sending your last child off to college means many changes and plenty of emotions for the brand new empty-nester.

 I have had many job titles over the course of my lifetime.
 Associate, assistant, freelancer, independent contractor, manager, specialist, and entrepreneur, just to name a few.

 Each of the positions has come and gone over the years.
 Some lasted longer than others.
 Some left me with a great sense of accomplishment, while others had me dreading another day.
 There has been one particular title that has been consistent throughout all of it.
-Since the time I was just twenty years old, I have had the wonderful job known as Mom.
+Since the time I was just twenty years old, I have had a wonderful job known as Mom.

 Being a mother has been my most important job of all.
 It has certainly been the most exhausting, and by far the most thankless job I have ever had.
 And yet, I have never felt so rewarded or fulfilled in any other roll.

 I just had the toughest day on the job so far.
 Today, I dropped my youngest son off at college.
 Life, as I have known it for the past thirty years, has just changed with a much-too-quick-for-my-liking hug goodbye and what I’m guessing is a false promise of sending frequent text messages.
 As he turned to walk down the dormitory hallway, I realized that’s it.
 It’s over.